jbyrnesshay/p1/README.md

 <http://p1.midnightoil.me>

 ## Description
-2-3 sentences here A portal for DWA15 semester projects
+This project is construction of a page which will server as a portal to the remaining DWA15 semester projects, fall 2016.

 ## Screencast link
 <http://somelink.com>